domoticz/domoticz/scripts/dzVents/documentation/README.md

  - **close()**: *Function*.
 Set device to Close if it supports it.
 Supports timing options.
 See [below](#Switch_timing_options_.28delay.2C_duration.29).
  - **dimTo(percentage)**: *Function*.
 Switch a dimming device on and/or dim to the specified level.
 Supports timing options.
 See [below](#Switch_timing_options_.28delay.2C_duration.29).
  - **lastLevel**: Number.
-The level of a dimmer just before it was switched off.
+The level of a dimmer just before it was switched off. **Note: lastLevel only shows you the previous level if you have a trigger for the device itself.
+So for instance you have a on-trigger for 'myDimmer' and the dimmer is set from 20% to 30%, in your script `myDimmer.level == 30` and `myDimmer.lastLevel == 20`. **
  - **level**: *Number*.
 For dimmers and other 'Set Level..%' devices this holds the level like selector switches.
  - **levelActions**: *String*. |-separated list of url actions for selector switches.
  - **levelName**: *Table*.
 Table holding the level names for selector switch devices.